Contents

 Excessive Light.

 With their flat or angled positions, skylights collect dirt and particles at a higher rate than windows.
-If you infrequently clean your windows, you’ll require to clean up the skylight regularly.
-Plus, installing the roof is the only way to clean up the beyond a skylight.
+If you rarely clean your windows, you’ll need to clean the skylight regularly.
+Plus, installing the roof is the only way to clean up the outside of a skylight.

 Size (Width by Height) Cost.